 Feeling like you're choking.

-ByHealthwise Staff Primary Medical ReviewerAdam Husney, MD - Family Medicine Donald Sproule, MDCM, CCFP - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerJessica Hamblen, PhD - Post Traumatic Stress Disorder
+ByHealthwise Staff Primary Medical ReviewerAdam Husney, MD - Family Medicine Donald Sproule, MDCM, CCFP - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerJessica Hamblen, PhD, MA, NIMH - Psychology, Post Traumatic Stress Disorder